rotheconrad/HeatSeq/README.md

 And several additional parameters:

-1. -type, Specify data type.
+1. -dtype, Specify data type.
 One of fastANI (default), ANI, AAI, Mash, Simka, Distance
 	1. fastANI (default) - this takes the longform fastANI output and parses it into a distance matrix.
 	1. ANI - this is for a square all vs. all matrix of ANI values with 100's down the diagonal.
 	1. AAI - this is for a square all vs. all matrix of AAI values with 100's down the diagonal.